Aged Care Program

 The RSPCA NSW Aged Care Program recognises the vital role pets play in the lives of older adults.
 For many seniors, their animal companions aren’t simply pets; they are beloved family members who provide them with unconditional love and emotional support.

 The bond between older adults and their pets can significantly enhance people’s quality of life, making it essential to find ways to support these critical relationships.
-For older animal carers, pets can foster social interactions, help reduce loneliness and provide a unique sense of purpose and emotional support.
+For older animal carers, pets can promote social interactions, help reduce loneliness and provide a unique sense of purpose and emotional support.

 It’s no surprise that senior pet owners may experience significant stress at the prospect of being hospitalised or undergoing medical treatment and leaving their beloved animal companions unattended and alone.
 Concerns about what will happen to their beloved animals can often lead to anxiety and even result in people leaving hospital prematurely out of worry for their pet.